Sreelayavuyyuru/How-s-the-Weather/Readme.md

 https://user-images.githubusercontent.com/63154588/122412899-99176c00-cfa3-11eb-83c9-6e129b650896.mp4

+The site is published at the github pages.
+Check it out!!

 ## Used Open Weather API for this.
-You can